erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 ```text
 perf record --call-graph fp -- erl +JPperf true
 ```

-and then the result from perf could be viewed like this:
+The result from perf could then be viewed like this:

 ```text
 perf report